athinacordero/EE551/README.md

-B#this is my super cool project
+this is my super cool project

+this is my super cool second line

 # EE551